-Applicants who are 17 and 18 years old are required to have a high school diploma or equivalent to be admitted to PathwayConnect, while those ages 19+ are not required to have these credentials.
+Applicants who are 17 years old are required to have a high school diploma or equivalent to be admitted to PathwayConnect, while those ages 18+ are not required to have these credentials.
 Applicants younger than age 17 are not eligible for admission, except in certain international locations.

-Students are encouraged to strive to live the Honor Code as a matter of principle and to prepare them if they choose to later matriculate into BYU-Idaho, when they will be required to live the Honor Code.
+Students are encouraged to strive to live the CES Honor Code as a matter of principle and to prepare them if they choose to later continue to the online degree program from BYU-Idaho and supported by BYU-Pathway, when they will be required to live the BYU-Idaho Honor Code.
 Additionally, since the courses PathwayConnect students take are from BYU-Idaho, principles of academic integrity are strictly enforced (see 10.1 Honor Code).

-Applicants who are listed on any type of sex offender registry or who are on probation for or have any other unresolved legal actions relating to crimes that are violent and/or sexual in nature may not be admissible to Pathway.
-PathwayConnect students with criminal history who plan to matriculate to BYU-Idaho will need to re-submit court documentation and may be subject to additional consideration by the BYU-Idaho Admissions Office.
+Applicants who are listed on any type of sex offender registry or who are on probation for or have any other unresolved legal actions relating to crimes that are violent and/or sexual in nature may not be admissible to PathwayConnect.
+PathwayConnect students with criminal history who plan to continue into the online degree program will need to submit court documentation and may be subject to additional consideration by the BYU-Idaho Admissions Office.

 If court documentation is required for a PathwayConnect application, it may be submitted by email at email@example.com.